Sitois/Nuclear-V2/README.md

   [![Discord Support](https://dcbadge.limes.pink/api/server/https://discord.gg/2XRbQQQR8D)](https://discord.gg/2XRbQQQR8D)

   ## ⛔ Disclaimer
   **Discord SelfBots are not allowed by Discord TOS and can easily ban your account.
-Please use for educational purposes only.**
+Please use for educational purposes only.
+This project is just a proof of concept.**
 </div>

 ## 📖 Table of content